martinlowinski/php-dyndns/README.md

 ### Prerequisites

 - Contract with Schlund-Technologies and access to the [XML-Gateway](http://www.schlundtech.com/services/xml-gateway/).
-- Webserver with PHP and php-curl.
+- Webserver with PHP and php-curl (optional, runs from CLI as well).

 ### Setup